mozilla/shield-studies-addon-utils/docs/engineering.md

 After the experiment, the add-on is remotely uninstalled.
 In rare occasions, it remains installed until a new Firefox update is released.

-### Legacy Addons
+### Legacy Add-ons

 Debugging `Cu.import`.

 * use `run-firefox` to 'try again' after any change to modules.
-"Reload addon" will probably not work.
+"Reload add-on" will probably not work.
 * Based on `chrome.manifest` files.
 * `chrome.manifest` paths can't have `@ # ; : ? /`
 * `chrome.manifest` isn't read yet in `bootstrap.js` main scope, OR during `install`.
 It is read during `startup` and `shutdown`